Boris Sarafov: Biography

+Sarafov in 1901 stated in an interview that Macedonians had a distinct "national element"; the following year, he stated: "We the Macedonians are neither Serbs nor Bulgarians, but simply Macedonians."
 Prior to the Ilinden Uprising, Sarafov was criticized as pro-Serbian, following actions considered anti-Bulgarian.
 In 1902, Sarafov visited Belgrade trying to gain Serbian support for a "Macedonia for the Macedonians" to oppose the Bulgarian annexationists in Macedonia.
-In November 1903, Sarafov made another visit there, when he obtained an significant grant of money from the Serbian government for allowing the entry of the first Serbian bands into Macedonia, which decision was sharply criticised by other IMARO activists.
+In November 1903, Sarafov made another visit there, when he obtained a significant grant of money from the Serbian government for allowing the entry of the first Serbian bands into Macedonia, which decision was sharply criticised by other IMARO activists.
+A criticism of Sarafov is that he was more concerned with his own agenda than the people he claimed to represent.
+During his life, views of Sarafov varied by account.
+Edith Durham wrote in 1903 following the Ilinden Uprising that he was unpopular in the Lake Prespa region.
+However, in January 1904 the British consul in Monastir (Bitola) reported that he was immensely popular there.
+In 1903, Krste Misirkov claimed Sarafov was in opposition to the Bulgarian administration.
+Yet, Sarafov maintained a balanced, pro-Bulgarian policy, which was opposed by the more radical, leftist, and pro-autonomist faction.

 In 1902 Sarafov was elected among the leaders of the Internal Macedonian-Adrianople Revolutionary Organization (IMARO).
 He supported the start of the Ilinden Uprising and participated in it.
 After all seemed lost, he along with Dame Gruev attempted to exploit the Supremacists’ former favourable position with the Bulgarian government, by sending it a desperate letter pleading for military assistance, but failed.
 The failure of the Ilinden Uprising also reignited the old rivalries between the varying factions of the Macedonian revolutionary movement.
 Sarafov resorted back to his old ways, turning against left-wing leading figures such as Yane Sandanski and Hristo Chernopeev, earning him much suspicion.
 The left-wing faction opposed Bulgarian nationalism and advocated the creation of a Balkan Federation with equality for all subjects and nationalities.
 The Centralist's faction of the IMARO drifted increasingly towards Bulgarian nationalism since 1904.
 The years 1905-1907 saw the slow split between the two factions.
 Finally, as a result, Sarafov was sentenced to death by the leftists.
 He was assassinated in 1907 in Sofia together with Ivan Garvanov by Todor Panitsa, a trusted man of Yane Sandanski.

 Legacy

-A criticism of Sarafov is that he was more concerned with his own agenda than the people he claimed to represent.
-During his life, views of Sarafov varied by account.
-Edith Durham wrote in 1903 following the Ilinden Uprising that he was unpopular in the Lake Prespa region.
-However, in January 1904 the British consul in Monastir (Bitola) reported that he was immensely popular there.
-In 1903, Krste Misirkov claimed Sarafov was in opposition to the Bulgarian administration.
-Sarafov in 1901 stated in an interview that Macedonians had a distinct "national element"; the following year, he stated: "We the Macedonians are neither Serbs nor Bulgarians, but simply Macedonians."
-Yet, Sarafov maintained a balanced, pro-Bulgarian policy, which was opposed by the more radical, leftist, and pro-autonomist faction.

-In SR Macedonia, Sarafov was not well received in the official historiography.
+In PR Bulgaria and SR Macedonia, Sarafov was not well received in the official historiographies.
 The public in North Macedonia still perceives Sarafov as a controversial Supremist i.e pro-Bulgarian revolutionary.
 As part of the controversial Skopje 2014 project, a monument to Sarafov was erected in the center of the city in 2013.
 The monument was dismantled without explanation in 2016 by municipal authorities.
+A street was named after Sarafov in Skopje but its name was changed subsequently.